MicrosoftDocs/architecture-center/docs/solution-ideas/articles/hybrid-cross-cloud-scale-on-premises-data-content.md

 ### Alternatives

 - For web applications, you can use [Azure Front Door](/azure/frontdoor/front-door-overview) instead of [Traffic Manager](https://azure.microsoft.com/services/traffic-manager).
-Azure Front Door works at Layer 7 (HTTP/HTTPS layer) using the anycast protocol with split TCP and the Microsoft global network to improve global connectivity.
+Azure Front Door works at Layer 7, the HTTP/HTTPS layer, using the anycast protocol with split TCP and the Microsoft global network to improve global connectivity.
 Your routing method can ensure that Azure Front Door will route your client requests to the fastest and most available application back end.
 - You can use [Azure ExpressRoute](https://azure.microsoft.com/services/expressroute) instead of Azure VPN Gateway.
 You can use ExpressRoute to connect your local network directly to Azure resources by using a dedicated private network connection.
 - If your repo is in GitHub, you can use [GitHub Actions](https://github.com/features/actions) instead of Azure Pipelines.